Calculate applicable TDS on payments to ensure accurate tax deduction and compliance.

 How Is TDS Calculated?

-TDS calculation depends on the following factors:
+TDS calculation depends on several factors:

 Nature of payment